Many infectious diseases are caused by viruses and bacteria.

 Viruses are very tiny microorganisms that are even smaller than bacteria.
 They invade the cells of your body where they then use cellular components to replicate themselves.
 Some viral diseases that you may be familiar with include:

 Whooping cough is the most contagious bacterial infection.
 Like measles, it’s primarily spread through the air.
-An infected individual can potentially infect anywhere between other susceptible people.
+An infected individual can potentially infect anywhere between

 As you can see, the overall contagiousness of a disease varies, regardless of if it’s bacterial or viral.

 Not all bacterial conditions are contagious.
 This means that they aren’t spread from person to person but are instead acquired in other ways.